High chemical affinity increases the robustness of biochemical oscillations: Introduction

-Many organisms possess circadian rhythms, ``internal clocks" implemented as a series of chemical reactions that result in periodic oscillations in the concentrations of certain biomolecules over the course of a day~\cite{Johnson2017, Panda2002}.
-These oscillations are essential to regulate the timing of biological functions because they allow organisms to anticipate changes in daylight, thereby increasing the fitness of the organism~\cite{Novak2008, Woelfle2004, Johnson2017}.
+Many organisms possess circadian rhythms, internal clocks implemented as a series of chemical reactions that result in periodic oscillations in the concentrations of certain biomolecules over the course of a day~\cite{Johnson2017, Panda2002}.
+These oscillations allow organisms to time their biological functions in synchrony with changes in daylight, thereby increasing the fitness of the organism~\cite{Novak2008, Woelfle2004, Johnson2017}.
 Yet, each chemical reaction underlying a biochemical oscillator is a stochastic process, which leads to fluctuations in the period of oscillations and affects how accurately it can tell time.
-In addition to this inherent noise, other aspects of the heterogeneous environment inside a cell can increase the uncertainty in the clock's period~\cite{Pittayakanchit2018}.
+In addition to this intrinsic noise, the heterogeneous environment inside a cell can increase the uncertainty in the clock's period~\cite{Pittayakanchit2018}.
 Understanding how biological organisms can robustly maintain the time scales of their clocks in the presence of these fluctuations is hence a central question~\cite{Barkai2000, Barato2017, Barato2015, Gingrich2016, Morelli2007}, which we address in this letter.
-Our main result shows that in the limit that oscillations are driven by a high chemical affinity, the number of parameters that control their time scales can decrease dramatically.
-Oscillator time scales thus become insensitive to changes in many parameters, making them robust and tunable in the presence of fluctuations when the affinity - the nonequilibrium driving force - is high.
+Our main result shows that nonequilibrium driving can dramatically reduce the number of parameters that control oscillator time scales.
+Oscillator time scales thus become insensitive to changes in many parameters, making them robust and tunable even when the reaction rates underlying the oscillator contain significant heterogeneity and are not irreversible.